L-Esquivel/Sweetland-by-anny/README.md

 ---

-## 📄 License
+## 📄 License & Intellectual Property

-This project was developed as a real-world solution for a small business.
-All rights reserved.
+This project is for portfolio demonstration purposes only.

+**Copyright © 2026 Luis Alejandro Esquivel Rojas.
+All rights reserved.**

+The source code, database schema (`sweetland_db_v1.sql`), and architectural design are the exclusive intellectual property of the author.
+Unauthorized copying, modification, or distribution of this software is strictly prohibited.